 Erik Steiner is the Co-Director of the Spatial History Project and came to Stanford as a founding member of the Lab in 2007.
 A geographer by training and a designer by practice, for over 15 years he has led the development of creative mapping projects for academic research in the fields of geography, architecture, ecology and the spatial humanities.
 At CESTA he has participated in dozens of projects with a focus on visual, data-driven, aesthetic, empirical and critical methods.
 His design work has work multiple awards and he is a former president of the North American Cartographic Information Society (NACIS).
 At CESTA and in everyday life, Erik is passionate about building deep creative partnerships that bring together people of diverse disciplines and expertise.

 Amanda Wilson Bergado, Center Manager

-Amanda Wilson Bergado is CESTA’s Program Assistant.
-In close collaboration with the Center Manager and other CESTA staff, Amanda supports events, communications, and the research assistants program.
-Amanda received her MA in U.S. History from UC Santa Cruz, where her research focused on Chinese migration, gender and family, criminality, and social identity and organization.
-Previously, Amanda worked in Stanford’s office of Undergraduate Advising and Research where she coordinated new student transition and advising programs.
+Amanda Wilson Bergado is CESTA’s Center Manager, working closely with the Faculty Director to develop programs and coordinate support for projects, researchers, and students.
+Amanda received her MA in U.S. History from UC Santa Cruz, where her research focused on Chinese migration, gender and family, criminality and policing, and social identity and organization.
+Amanda has more 10 years of experience in administration and project management at Stanford; previously she worked in the Undergraduate Advising and Research where she coordinated new student transition and advising programs.
 Amanda cherishes Stanford’s history and traditions and is thrilled to be a part of CESTA’s highly collaborative and cutting-edge work.